beatrizrabetti/Moon/about/index.md

 <center>“Some people think design means how it looks.
 But of course, if you dig deeper, it’s really how it works.” <br> Steve Jobs</center>

-Initially, as an architect, i used to think about the user in a physical environment, his flow, his needs, his interaction with the environment and the aesthetics that would surrounds it all.
-Now, as an UX / UI designer, I think about the user in a digital environment, his flow, his needs, his interaction with the environment and the aesthetics that surrounds it all.
+Initially, as an architect, i used to think about the user in a physical environment, his flow, his needs, his interaction with the environment and the aesthetics that goes within all of this.
+Now, as an UX / UI designer, I think about the user in a digital environment, his flow, his needs, his interaction with the environment and the aesthetics that goes with it.

 ## Skills and specialities
 * Usability